r-dbi/odbc/setup.md

 brew services start postgresql@14
 ```

-Next, create a database called "test" (or by whatever name is in the entry `Database` in your `odbc.ini` file:
+Next, create a database called "test" (or by whatever name is in the entry `Database` in your `odbc.ini` file):

 ```shell
 createdb test